Donaldson-Thomas Invariants of 2-Dimensional sheaves inside threefolds and modular forms

-We finish this section by studying what happens when we restrict the virtual cycle $[\M,E^\bullet]^{vir}$ to an isolated type II component $\M_{iso}$.
-By Lemma \ref{lem:mukai} $\M_{iso}$ is smooth and irreducible, and is isomorphic to a moduli space of stable rank $r$ torsion-free sheaves on a fiber $\pi^{-1}(p)$ for some $p\in C$.
-Let $[\M_{iso}]$ be the fundamental class of $\M_{iso}$. \begin{prop} Suppose that $\M_{iso}$ is an isolated type II component of $\M(X;P)$, and let $\mathcal{T}_{iso}$ denote the tangent sheaf of $\M_{iso}$.
-Then \end{prop} \begin{proof} Let $p=\rho(\M_{iso})\in C$.
-Applying $R\pi'_{\M_{iso}*}$ to the exact triangle \eqref{triang} in the proof of Proposition \ref{exact-rhom} and taking cohomology, we get the following exact sequence on $\M_{iso}:$
+We finish this section by studying what happens when we restrict the virtual cycle $[\M,E^\bullet]^{vir}$ to an isolated type II component $\M_{iso}$. \begin{prop} Suppose that $\M_{iso}$ is an isolated type II component of $\M$, and let $\mathcal{T}_{iso}$ denote the tangent sheaf of $\M_{iso}$.
+Then \end{prop} \begin{proof} Applying $Rp_{*}$ to the exact triangle \eqref{triang} in the proof of Proposition \ref{exact-rhom} (with $\M_0$ replaced by $\M_{iso}$) and taking cohomology, we get the following exact sequence on $\M_{iso}:$

-Since $\M_{iso}$ is a type II isolated component, by definition, we obtain the isomorphisms of the tangent sheaves from which we conclude that the first map in the sequence above is injective and hence an isomorphism.
-Hence, the exact sequence above implies that But the right hand side is isomorphic to the tangent sheaf $\mathcal{T}_{iso}$ and hence a locally free sheaf.
-Now the proposition follows from \cite[Proposition 5.6]{a2}. \end{proof}
+Note that $\GG\cong \GG(\SS)$ in this case.
+Since $\M_{iso}$ is a type II isolated component, by definition, we obtain the isomorphisms of the locally free sheaves from which we conclude that the first map in the sequence above is injective and hence an isomorphism.
+Hence, the exact sequence above implies that